CGM Guide

 Why risk assessment comes first

-• Where did you score those goals?
+• Where did they score those goals?
 (Top leagues or Sunday league?)

 • How competitive were the matches?
 (Training games or real fixtures?)

-• How do you perform at the highest level, under real pressure?
+• How do they perform at the highest level, under real pressure?

 Five key questions for CGM accuracy studies